Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks: Results and Hardware Experiments

-The ground truth force was recorded using Bota Rokubi force/torque sensors attached to each flexure axis at $100$ Hz to determine the relationship between the force applied and the magnetic sensor measurements.
-Each hall effect sensor has bias calibrated to account for the sensor-magnet misalignment and variances.
-All four hall effect sensors run at $1000$ Hz on board.
-The GRBF ideal model force estimate is from the simulation in Section. \ref{sec:model}, which does not incorporate the axis coupling effects. \fig{fig:gru_compare} compares the ground truth applied forces, idea model estimated forces, and the stacked GRU estimated forces with $2$-axis and 3-axis sensor inputs.
+The ground truth force was recorded with two Bota Rokubi F/T sensors attached to each flexure axis at $100$ Hz to determine the relationship between the force applied and the magnetic sensor measurements.
+Each F/T and Hall effect sensor was bias-calibrated to account for the misalignment and variances of the magnet.
+All four Hall effect sensors run at $1000$ Hz on board.
+The GRBF ideal model force estimate is from the simulation in Section. \ref{sec:model}. \fig{fig:gru_compare} compares the ground truth applied forces, idea model estimated forces, and the stacked GRU estimated forces with $2$-axis and 3-axis sensor inputs.
 Each model estimation root square mean error (RSME) and statistical results are listed in Table. \ref{tb:compare}.
+A sinusoidal lateral $F_x$ and longitudinal $F_z$ force is applied with varying amplitude with an average frequency of $0.5$ Hz as shown in \fig{fig:gru_compare}.
+The error normalized histogram in \fig{fig:gru_compare_dist} was obtained over the $100$ s test.